Varlamov, Islanders blank Sabres in 9th straight win

 The Sabres lost in regulation at home for the first time this season and are on a three-game skid entering a trip to Sweden next week for two games as part of the NHL Global Series.
 After starting the season 8-1-1, Buffalo has lost four of five.

-Captain Jack Eichel said the Sabres gave a better effort following ”maybe our worst game of the year.”

-”I thought we came back tonight and we competed hard,” Eichel said. ”They’re one of the best defensive teams in the league for a reason.
-But we had our chances.”

-The Sabres’ attack continued to struggle against Varlamov, who has won five straight following two losses alternating starts in goal with Thomas Greiss.
+The Sabres’ attack continued to struggle against Varlamov, who recorded his first shutout of the season and fifth straight victory following an 0-2 start.

-”Our goalie was the best player on the ice tonight,” Brassard said.

-The Islanders relied on their defense and goaltending after producing at least two goals in regulation during their previous eight wins.
-They have outscored opponents 30-16 during their win streak.
+Brassard extended his goal-scoring streak to a career-best five games and gave the Islanders an early lead.
+Receiving a pass from Anthony Beauvillier along the end boards, Brassard backhanded the puck toward the front of the net, and it bounced in off the back of Hutton’s right leg 5:19 into the first period.

 NOTES: The Islanders assigned F Andrew Ladd to the minors on Saturday to work on his conditioning as he nears a return from a torn ACL he suffered in March. … Sabres D Brandon Montour made his season debut after injuring his hand during the preseason.
 He replaced Marco Scandella in the lineup. … F Steve Vesey (upper body) returned after missing three games and skated on the Sabres’ top line. … Islanders F Cal Clutterbuck played in his 800th NHL game. … Rene Robert, Jim Schoenfeld and Danny Gare were among a group of more than 20 players from Buffalo’s 1970s teams honored during a pregame ceremony as part of the franchise’s 50th anniversary celebration.